jaredspickard/CruiseCoordinator/README.md

 ## Features

-Profile Management

-Trip/Vehicle Logistics

 ...
-I'll elaborate on these features more as I continue to develop them
+I'll elaborate on features as I develop them

 ## Stack